facebook/zstd/doc/zstd_compression_format.md

   This value cannot be used with current version of this specification.

 Block sizes must respect a few rules :
-- In compressed mode, `compressed size` is always strictly `< decompressed size`.
+- In compressed mode, compressed size is always strictly less than decompressed size.
-- Block decompressed size is always <= maximum back-reference distance .
+- Block decompressed size is always <= maximum back-reference distance.
-- Block decompressed size is always <= 128 KB
+- Block decompressed size is always <= 128 KB.

 __`Block_Content`__